Golumpki (Gołąbki, Stuffed Cabbage)

 - Place the stuffed cabbage in a roaster with the wrapped edges down in the roaster.
 Repeat this process placing the Golumpki next to each other, until all of the meat mixture is used up.

-- Mix tomato soup, tomato paste and also a pinch of sugar.
+- Use a kitchen whisk and mix tomato soup, tomato sauce, tomato paste and also a pinch of sugar.

 - Pour tomato soup mixture over the top of the stuffed cabbage and reserve a small amount to be used in the next step.